 - All previous configuration settings except the network interface settings are lost.
 If HTTP or Telnet administrative access was enabled on any interfaces, it is disabled. - The FortiGate unit front panel LCD displays "FIPS-CC-" followed by the operation mode, "NAT" or "TP".
 You might have to press an LCD panel key to see this display. - The get system status CLI command display includes "FIPS-CC mode: enable". - Logging is enabled by default for: - new firewall policies - interfaces where administrative access is enabled - failed connection attempts to the FortiGate unit using TCP/IP ports other than 22 (ssh), 23 (telnet), 80 (HTTP), and 443 (HTTPS). - all configuration changes - configuration failures - remote IP lockout due to reaching maximum number of failed login attempts - log viewing - interface going up or down - Disk logging is enabled. - Reaching 95% of the log disk storage capacity results in the FortiGate unit entering an error mode that shuts down all of the interfaces until the administrator intervenes. - Anomaly detection and protection is applied to traffic addressed to the FortiGate unit. - TFTP communication is not permitted.
 It is not secure.
 In non-FIPS-CC operation this can be used for remote configuration backup. - SNMP services are disabled. - Remote access clients must meet security requirements.
-See "Remote access requirements" on page 30. - All firewall policies are removed. - All administrators must accept a disclaimer statement at logon.
+See "Remote access requirements" on page 33. - All firewall policies are removed. - All administrators must accept a disclaimer statement at logon.
 This disclaimer is configured in the Post Login replacement message.

 - The FortiGate unit performs self-tests at startup.
 Also, the administrator can run some self-tests at any time.
 If any of these tests fail, the unit goes into error mode and shuts down. - There is an alarm capability.
-See "Alarms" on page 40. - The DES and MD5 algorithms are not available for VPN configurations. - Diffie-Hellman groups 14 through 18 are available to VPN configurations and group 15 is the default.
+See "Alarms" on page 43. - Use of the AES or Triple-DES algorithms is enforced for IPSec and SSL VPN configurations. - The use of TLS is enforced for remote administation over HTTPS. - Diffie-Hellman groups 14 through 18 are available to VPN configurations and group 15 is the default.
 DH groups 15 through 18 use 3072 to 8192-bit keys.
-You should use these groups for FIPS-CC complaint VPNs between FortiGate units.
+You must use these groups for FIPS-CC complaint VPNs between FortiGate units.
 Current versions of the FortiClient Host Security application support only DH groups 1, 2 and 5. - ANSI X9.31 RSA signature is an optional authentication method for IPSec VPNs.
 This method is supported only on FortiGate units in FIPS-CC mode. - When configuring passwords, the FortiGate unit requires you to enter the password a second time as confirmation. - Configuration backups use Triple-DES encryption with a HMAC-SHA1 checksum and a user-defined password.
 It is not possible to use a FIPS-CC backup file if you take the FortiGate unit out of FIPS-CC mode.
-If you re-enable FIPS-CC mode, the seed key used in the encryption changes. - In High Availability mode, the High Availability heartbeat data is encrypted. - Blocking of spoofed TCP RST packets is enabled by default. - On a CLI session, when an administrator logs out or the session times out, the FortiGate unit sends 100 carriage return characters to clear the screen.
+If you re-enable FIPS-CC mode, the seed key used in the encryption changes. - If HA is configured, HA heartbeat data is encrypted. - Blocking of spoofed TCP RST packets is enabled by default. - On a CLI session, when an administrator logs out or the session times out, the FortiGate unit sends 100 carriage return characters to clear the screen.